Kanekicn/github-trending/README.md

 ## All language

+* 【2024-10-11】[clinebot / cline](https://github.com/clinebot/cline) - Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, and more with your permission every step of the way.
+* 【2024-10-11】[hcengineering / huly-selfhost](https://github.com/hcengineering/huly-selfhost) - Huly for Self Hosting
 * 【2024-10-09】[zotero-chinese / styles](https://github.com/zotero-chinese/styles) - 中文 CSL 样式
 * 【2024-10-07】[onejs / one](https://github.com/onejs/one) - ❶ One is a new React framework that makes cross-platform simple.
 Target web and native with just Vite.
 * 【2024-10-07】[ErikBjare / gptme](https://github.com/ErikBjare/gptme) - Your agent in your terminal, equipped with local tools: writes code, uses the terminal, browses the web, vision.